 5 TRUST Work should begin in communicating with local GPs, perhaps by a senior clinician in Urology, to formulate decision aids which simplify the process of Red-flag, Urgent or Routine referral.
 The triage system works best when the initial GP referral is usually correct and the secondary care 'safety-net' is only required in a minority of cases.
 Systems should be designed that make that particular sequence the norm.
 AD surgical/ AMD Primary Care The urology service hold the view that to enable the referral process to be efficient and effective, the CCG form requires to have mandatory fields which require it to be completed prior to referral from Primary Care.
-NiCan pathway.
-6 The Trust should re-examine or re-assure itself that it is feasible for the Consultant of the Week (CoW) to perform both triage of non-red flag referrals and the duties of the CoW.
+Revised Prostate Diagnostic Pathway E Female Lower Urinary Tract Sympto Male Lower Urinary Tract Symptoms.docx male urinary tract infections.docx 6 The Trust should re-examine or re-assure itself that it is feasible for the Consultant of the Week (CoW) to perform both triage of non-red flag referrals and the duties of the CoW.
 AD Surgery/ AMD Surgery Time needs to be made available in consultant job plans to undertake the task of triaging referral letters.
 Discussions are ongoing with MD and AD Jan 2021

-7 The Trust will develop written policy and guidance AD surgery Currently the IEAP Jan 2021 PLF for clinicians on the expectations and requirements 0, protocol is followed of the triage process.
-This guidance will outline the F Integrated Elective Access Protocol - Apr systems and processes required to ensure that all The current regional Access Frotocol - Apr referrals are triaged in an appropriate and timely Ū. manner. protocol is being updated.
-Integrated Floative Integrated Elective Access Protocol Draft FW IEAP referral.msg Booking Centre SOP manual.doc TRIAGE PROCESS 2. lmca.docx 8 The current Informal Default Triage (IDT) process AD Surgery Nov 2020 should be abandoned.
+7 The Trust will develop written policy and guidance for clinicians on the expectations and requirements of the triage process.
+This guidance will outline the systems and processes required to ensure that all referrals are triaged in an appropriate and timely manner.
+AD surgery Currently the IEAP protocol is followed The current regional protocol is being updated.
+Jan 2021 Integrated Elective Access Protocol - Apr Integrated Elective Access Protocol Draft FW IEAP referral.msg Booking Centre SOP manual.doc TRIAGE PROCESS 2.
+Imca.docx 8 The current Informal Default Triage (IDT) process should be abandoned.
 If replaced, this must be with an escalation process that performs within the triage guidance and does not allow Red-flag patients to wait on a routine waiting list.
-9 Monthly audit reports by Service and Consultant AD surgery Reports will be sent to Nov 2020 will be provided to Assistant Directors on AD and AMD/ CD compliance with triage.
+AD Surgery Nov 2020 9 Monthly audit reports by Service and Consultant will be provided to Assistant Directors on compliance with triage.
 These audits should be incorporated into Annual Consultant Appraisal programmes.
 Persistent issues with triage must be escalated as set out in recommendation 10.
-10 The Trust must get in place a reduct system within MD 10 The Trust must set in place a robust system within MD its medical management hierarchy for highlighting and dealing with 'difficult colleagues' and 'difficult issues', ensuring that patient safety problems uncovered anywhere in the organisation can make their way upwards to the Medical Director's and Chief Executive's tables.
+AD surgery Reports will be sent to AD and AMD/ CD Nov 2020 10 The Trust must set in place a robust system within its medical management hierarchy for highlighting MD and dealing with 'difficult colleagues' and 'difficult issues', ensuring that patient safety problems uncovered anywhere in the organisation can make their way upwards to the Medical Director's and Chief Executive's tables.
 This needs to be open and transparent with patient safety issues taking precedence over seniority, reputation and influence.
 11 Consultant 1 needs to review his chosen 'advanced' method and degree of triage, to align it more completely with that of his Consultant colleagues, thus ensuring all patients are triaged in a timely manner.
 MD 12 Consultant 1 needs to review and rationalise, along with his other duties, his Consultant obligation to triage GP referrals promptly and in a fashion that meets the agreed time targets, as agreed in guidance which he himself set out and signed off.
 As he does this, he should work with the Trust to aid compliance with recommendation 6.
 MD

-NICaN SUSPECT BLADDER CANCER REFERRAL AND DIAGNOSTIC PATHWAY
+NICAN SUSPECT BLADDER CANCER REFERRAL AND DIAGNOSTIC PATHWAY